Skip to content

 To orchestrate deployments, this middleware deploys an ECS auto-scaled cluster of containers that consume documents from the middleware input queue.
 The cluster is deployed in the private subnet of the given VPC, and caches the models on an EFS storage to optimize cold-starts.

-ℹī¸ The average cold-start for the Ollama containers is around 3 minutes when no instances are running.
+ℹī¸ The average cold-start for Ollama containers is around 3 minutes when no instances are running.

 Ollama Processor Architecture